 What is the result of this analysis?
-Is it that late twentieth century man and woman, lulled in the global village into an intellectual haze by a constant diet of media trivia, have lost concern about political accountability?
-Or are indifferent to (and even conspire in the destruction of) privacy rights?
-Political accountability becomes a television war between competing electoral jingles - with political parties sold like soap powder to a people programmed to watch personality politics, devoid of concern with the large issues and obsessed by the parochial.
+Is it that late 20th century man and woman, lulled in the global village into an intellectual haze by a constant diet of media trivia, has lost concern about real political accountability?
+Or are they indifferent to (and even conspire in the destruction of) privacy rights?
+Political accountability becomes little more than a 3 yearly television war between competing electoral jingles - with political parties sold like soap powder to a people programmed to watch personality politics, devoid of concern with the large issues and obsessed by the parochial.

-You might say that if 70 per cent of the people want the introduction of the means used in other times and other places to destroy liberty, then governments and politicians must bow to the superior wisdom of the people and their assessment of their information rights.
+You might say that if 70% of the people want the introduction of a facility used in other times and other places to destroy liberty, then governments and politicians must bow to the superior wisdom of the people and their assessment of their information rights.